15 Awesome Do-It-Yourself (DIY) Gadgets

 DIY gadgets: They don’t sound like much of a necessity.
 But they’re actually pretty cool and practical to have.

 Plus, who doesn’t want to be a DIY-er these days?
 If you’re anything like me, you’ve got a knack for being both lazy and a little bit of a DIY enthusiast.

 Are you looking for a few weekend DIY projects that can help you spend time with your kids, get your creative juices flowing, and make some neat gadgets along the way?
 If so, then you’ve come to the right place.
 Below are 15 really cool DIY gadgets that you can build in your free time.
 It’s time to stop watching Netflix and chill, and start building a few DIY gadgets.

 1. DIY Laptop

 Do you have some stuff just lying around from some old laptops?
 If so, here’s a weekend project that will definitely give you a sense of satisfaction: Build your own laptop!
-All you have to do is salvage all the working pars from the old stuff (screen, motherboard, processor, hard drive, memory, etc) solder it all together, find a container for all the stuff and put it all together.
+All you have to do is salvage all the working parts from the old stuff (screen, motherboard, processor, hard drive, memory,, etc) solder it all together, find a container for all the stuff, and put it all together.
 Someone did just that and made himself a DIY laptop in a pizza box.
-The idea is really cool and the customization options give a real satisfaction for the builder.
+The idea is really cool and the customization options give real satisfaction to the builder.